Can Congress stop Biden from rejoining Iran nuclear deal?

 “I think what’s holding up the talks in Vienna is the sanctions on the supreme leader’s office,” Kenneth Katzman, an Iran specialist at the Congressional Research Service, told The National.

-The Trump administration sanctioned Supreme Leader Ali Khamenei and his office, as well as president-elect Ebrahim Raisi and the outgoing foreign minister, Mohammad Javad Zarif, in 2019.
+The Trump administration imposed sanctions against supreme leader Ayatollah Ali Khamenei and his office, as well as president-elect Ebrahim Raisi and the outgoing foreign minister, Javad Zarif, in 2019.

 If the Biden administration agrees to lift any of these sanctions as part of its deal to revive the nuclear accord, it could qualify as a substantive amendment, leading to the congressional review period that would allow Republicans to force a vote on killing the agreement in Congress.